 Due to the ongoing situation with COVID-19, we are aware that many people will not want to travel, and are therefore inviting people to attend remotely whilst maintaining the tradition of a physical conference whilst following guidance on social distancing.
 Remote places are available for £50.00.
-To book your remote place at the conference, please email email@example.com.
+Book your remote conference place here.

 To attend the conference physically, please use the booking form below